 Couples who have become disillusioned with their marriage but aren’t ready to take the permanent step of divorce have the option of either entering into a legal separation or a trial separation.
-Some even hold the belief that divorce laws require a period of “separation” or living apart before a legal divorce can be filed.
+Some people even hold the belief that divorce laws require a period of “separation” or living apart before a legal divorce can be filed.

 The Difference Between a Trial and Legal Separation